 - Cleaning agents, pesticides, and other chemicals in the general storage area near food products.

-In addition, measures should be in place to ensure nothing is stored in the warehouse that can cross-contaminate other products.
+Additionally, measures should be in place to ensure nothing is stored in the warehouse that can cross-contaminate other products.
 In particular, food packaging is sensitive to odors and can be absorbed, so most food customers consider a warehouse’s current inventory in the building when choosing their 3PL.

-Requirements of Food-Grade Warehousing
+Requirements for Food-Grade Warehousing

 Food-grade facilities must hold a state food license and adhere to Food Safety Modernization Act (FSMA) guidelines.
 Further, they must be registered with the Food and Drug Administration (FDA), be subject to annual inspections, and be required to have a Preventative Controls Qualified Individual on staff to manage the company’s Food Safety Plan, which includes the following components.